The 10 essential things to do in Papeete

 Located on the west coast of the island of Tahiti, Papeete is the capital of French Polynesia and is the administrative hub for the five scattered islands in the archipelagos of French Polynesia (which has a nautical surface area the size of western Europe).
 Despite Papeete’s vast sphere of influence across the region of French Polynesia, Papeete remains relatively small and accessible, making it the ideal base for a one- or two-day tour of the island of Tahiti.

-The small port city of Papeete is the point of embarkation and disembarkation for all Aranui 5 cruises, so all passengers have an opportunity to explore its tangle of streets and expansive waterfront at the start or end of their Aranui cruise.
+The small port city of Papeete is the point of embarkation and disembarkation for all Aranui 5 cruises, so all passengers have an opportunity to explore its tangle of streets and expansive waterfront at the start or end of their Aranui French Polynesian cruise.

 Here’s 10 things to see and do before or after a 12-day cruise.